linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 | `./binary-tree.pl 10` | 56.3 ± 1.6 | 54.8 | 63.8 | 1.00 |
 | `./binary-tree.py 10` | 56.6 ± 3.4 | 51.0 | 68.7 | 1.00 ± 0.07 |

 If you are looking for more details in your reports, however, you may want to use the `--export-json` option.
 The resulting JSON file includes the summary information for each command, as in the table above.
-But, over and above that, the JSON includes the timing for each run on each command.
+The JSON also includes the timing for each run on each command.
 This can make the JSON useful for visualizing your benchmark runs.

-Here is an example that generates a JSON report for the same benchmark procedure as above.
-You can see the full output from the example in [this file](benchmarks.json), while a truncated version is shown below:
+The example command below generates a JSON report for the same benchmark procedure as above.
+You can see the full output from the example in [benchmarks-json.txt](benchmarks-json.txt) file.
+A truncated version is shown below:

     hyperfine --warmup 20 './binary-tree.pl 10' './binary-tree.py 10' --export-json benchmarks.json